 Aspergillosis refers to several forms of disease caused by fungus in genus Aspergillus.
 Aspergillus fungal infections can occur in ear, eyes, nose, PNS and lungs.1 DeShazo (1998) noted three types of invasive disease:2,3 acute fulminant fungal sinusitis (AIFS), the CIFS and granulomatous invasive fungal sinusitis.
 For all practical purposes, the term CIFS is used to describe both granulomatous and nongranulomatous nonfulminant but invasive disease.
 In granulomatous invasive fungal rhinosinusitis Aspergillus flavus is the commonest pathogen isolated.3 The CIFS is diagnosed by the clinical presentation and histopathology report.
 A diagnosis of CIFS is made in patients with a prolonged clinical course (symptoms persisting for more than 4 weeks), radiologic evidence of sinusitis and presence of hyphal forms (septate hyphae) in the tissue.4 Orbital invasive aspergillosis is rare but often results in fatal Aspergillus sinus mycoses.
 Invasive aspergillosis can either be localized or fulminant.
 Localized disease often starts in the sinuses and spreads to adjacent structures through focal bony erosion or even through vessel walls.
 The fulminant form is characterized by multiple organ involvement.
 There is no uniformly accepted completely effective treatment for orbital aspergillosis.4 Management often begins with surgical debridement followed by systemic antifungal drug therapy.
 Some antifungal drugs described such as polyenes (amphotericin B), azoles (itraconazole, voriconazole) and other newer classes, such as lipid complex nystatin and echinocandins.
 Of the azole class, itraconazole, voriconazole are safer and easier to administer than amphotericin B.5 There is no consensus regarding the extent of surgery required for this condition and whether nongranulomatous form should be treated differently from the granulomatous form.1,6 It is rational to remove all diseased tissue without violating protective tissue planes, such as periorbita and dura that may act as barriers to further spread of disease and without sacrificing the important structures.7,8

-In this case even after initial stage of endoscopic debridement there was a large residue in left maxillary sinus over anterolateral wall and roof which could not be accessed by endoscope hence we had to use Caldwell-Luc approach to remove the disease.
+In this case, even after initial stage of endoscopic debridement there was a large residue in left maxillary sinus over anterolateral wall and roof which could not be accessed by endoscope hence we had to use Caldwell-Luc approach to remove the disease.
 However, there was still a tiny residue in retrobulbar region but patient’s proptosis had drastically reduced.
 Here we had to balance between radical debridement vs functional outcome hence we decided to continue with medical line of management in the form of oral voriconazole 200 mg twice a day for

 3 months.
 Patient had uneventful recovery on 3 months of follow-up.
 Here we decided to continue oral voriconazole thereafter.
 Although, MRI scan repeated thereafter showed obliteration of maxillary sinus cavity with no significant change in extent of residual lesion, there was change in lesion morphology suggesting post-treatment changes.
 Question still remains unanswered as to how long the treatment needs to be continued.
 Since, lesion seen on imaging does not seem to signify active pathological process as in this case, investigations such as C-reactive protein and ESR remain markers for clinical improvement.